030/informado/README.md

 <a href="https://informado.releasesoftwaremoreoften.com"><img src="https://github.com/030/informado/raw/master/logo/logo.png" height="100"></a>

+Use this Go library or the tool to read various RSS feeds.
+Note that Atom and Reddit feeds can be parsed as well.

 ## usage

 Create an informado.csv and add RSS URLs.
 Once the file has been created, one